yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 In most Yearn vaults strategies that lock tokens are kept to a minimum amount of time.
 To learn more about strategy and fund allocation visit [seafood.yearn.watch](https://seafood.yearn.watch/) for a look into what's going on right now.

-Some vaults do implement stratgies that will be less liquid and integrators should be aware of the stated goals of the vault they are integrating before hand.
+Some vaults do implement strategies that will be less liquid and integrators should be aware of the stated goals of the vault they are integrating before hand.

 ### They’re Transparent